 B A R I T O N E

-Timothy Nelson gained a degree in Physiology from Cardiff University before studying with Peter Savidge at the Royal College of Music International Opera School, where he was awarded the McCulloch Prize for Opera and was a Jerwood Young Artist at the Glyndebourne Festival.
-A winner of Bruce Millar Gulliver Prize, the RCM Joan Chissell Schumann Competition and the Gerald Moore Award Singers Prize, he is a current recipient of an Independent Opera at Sadler’s Wells Postgraduate Voice Fellowship.
+Timothy Nelson gained a degree in Physiology from Cardiff University before studying with Peter Savidge at the Royal College of Music International Opera School, where he was awarded the McCulloch Prize for Opera.
+He was a Jerwood Young Artist at the Glyndebourne Festival; a winner of Bruce Millar Gulliver Prize, the RCM Joan Chissell Schumann Competition and the Gerald Moore Award Singers Prize; and was a recipient of an Independent Opera at Sadler’s Wells Postgraduate Voice Fellowship.

 Timothy is grateful for the support of the H R Taylor Trust, The Countess of Munster Musical Trust, The Josephine Baker Trust and the William Gibbs Educational Trust.

 Away from singing, Timothy is an avid rugby and cricket fan and a keen golfer.
 He can often be found on the golf course trying to lower his handicap.

 Papageno - Die Zauberflöte